-Good governance is about balancing the needs of stakeholders and helping to run the company well through efficient processes and decision making.
-It involves being satisfied that an effective internal framework of systems and controls is in place which clearly defines authority and accountability and promotes success whilst permitting the appropriate management of risk.
+Good governance is about balancing the needs of stakeholders and helping to run the company well through efficient processes and decision-making.
+It involves being satisfied that an effective and rigorous internal framework of systems and controls is in place which clearly defines authority and accountability and promotes success while appropriately managing risk.

-Our Code of Business Conduct sets out clear and common standards of behaviour for everyone who works in and with Keller, as well as a framework to guide decision-making when situations aren’t clear-cut.
-It also ensures a positive culture that keeps us successful, operating in a way we can all be proud of.
+Our Code of Business Conduct sets out clear and common standards of behaviour for everyone who works for Keller.
+An updated version of our Code of Business Conduct was approved by the Board in 2025.
+At its core are a set of key commitments that guide our decisions, shape our culture, and ensure we remain compliant with our legal and ethical obligations.
 It is a public statement of our commitment to high standards that tells others they can rely on our integrity.

 Committee structures